0xElectrifier/Alx-Maze_Project/README.md

 ## Game controls
+Used this keys to navigate your way around the game.
 | Keys			| Function	|
 |  :-------		| :---------	|
 | `w` or `up arrow`	| Move forward  |